Nikola84ca/Weather-Website/README.md

 ## Website Description

-The website is a one-page site that will use JavaScript to create a weather website that will allow users to input the name of a city and retrive the weather forecast for the current day and for the five days after.
+The website is a one-page site that will use JavaScript, jQuery, and APIs to create a weather website that will allow users to input the name of a city and retrive the weather forecast for the current day and for the five days after.
 Every time a new city is searched, the page will refresh the screen view, and add a new button with the name of the new city.
 The button will allow the user to retrive quickly the data of each city of interest, by keeping the buttons in the local storage.
 Every time the user presses that button the user will show the updated forecast for that location.
 I included also a button to clear the search history, this will delete all city buttons created and allows the user to start a brand new search.

 ![Gif animation of how to use the Password Generator website](/assets/images/Weather-Dashboard.gif)